-Enable the Star tool by clicking the icon as shown below, or pressing the Shift + F9 keys together, or the asterisk * key alone.
+Enable the Star tool by clicking the icon as shown above, or pressing the Shift + F9 keys together, or the asterisk * key alone.
 As with the other geometric shape tools, drag the mouse on the canvas using a similar process as dragging a selection box.
 The default star, which has 5 points, will be displayed with its 2 diamond-shaped handles, as soon as the mouse button is released.

 If you need your star rotated in a specific angle, you can hold down the Ctrl key while drawing it.
 This will make it 'snap' in 15° steps.
 If you drag the mouse downwards, the tip where the mouse cursor is will be positioned exactly at 6 o'clock (or south).

 The handle that is situated in the crease between two points changes the star's inner diameter.
 The other handle changes the size of the star's tips.

 When you press Ctrl while dragging the star's handles, you can change the tips' length and the inner radius without also rotating or twisting the star, or either use the up and down arrows for the field labelled "Spoke Ratio" on the control bar, or enter a different value into that field directly.

 The handle in the crease between two tips lets you make changes to the inner diameter of the star.
 Without holding down Ctrl, it can be difficult to avoid twisting the star.
 The other handle is used to change the length of the tips.